A Structured Approach to Safety Case Construction for AI Systems: Safety Case Patterns for AI Systems

 \subsection{Discovery-driven evaluation pattern}

 \textbf{Problem}

-Traditional engineering safety cases rely on full hazard enumeration before operation.
+Traditional engineering safety cases rely on a full hazard enumeration prior to operation.
 For AI systems, this is infeasible: new capabilities and risks are discovered only after deployment-like testing.
-The assurance challenge is to justify safety amid incomplete knowledge and continuous empirical discovery.
+The assurance challenge is to justify safety in the face of incomplete knowledge and ongoing empirical discovery.